 Years ago I wrote a piece for Verbatim magazine, lamenting the imprecise use of the prefix pre- when it wasn't required, or when it promised more than it delivered.
 I was also moderately distressed that dictionaries of the time did not adequately treat pre- words that were appreciably in circulation.
 Dictionaries often ignored such words altogether, or included them as list words—that is, in long lists of words that share the same prefix and were assumed to be understandable as the sum of their parts and so were not accompanied by definitions.

 Thanks mostly to the vast oceans of storage space that the Internet has opened up to dictionary publishers, there's been some progress since then, and a number of words that I found to be inadequately treated in dictionaries (such as predelinquent, preorder, and preowned) are now findable, with definitions, online.
 The constraint that ruled dictionary makers from the beginning of the print era—that is, the requirement that headword lists, definitions, and examples be sparing and economical—is now finally done away with since cloud servers offer space for the storage of unlimited quantities of words and their definitions, illustrations, and examples.
 Whatever nostalgia it may provoke, the post-print era has definitely brought with it an improvement in the quality of word reference resources and tools to access them.

-I have long been a bit disposed (and definitely not predisposed) to peeve about pre- words that don’t really require pre-.
-Lately I have added a new peeve, actually a lexicographer’s lament, about words that begin with the complementary prefix post-.
+I am still a bit disposed (and definitely not predisposed) to peeve about pre- words that don’t really require pre-.
+(How do you distinguish between sliced and pre-sliced bread?).
+Lately I have added a new peeve, actually a lexicographer’s lament about words that begin with the complementary prefix post-.
 These two prefixes share the quality of suggesting a timeline, and the problematic nature of both of them arises when the reader or listener isn’t quite clear on where to land on that timeline, or what is happening there.